Lambda-Null/tome/A_Bootstrapping_Initial_Version/3_External_Links.md

 previous_line = line
 ```

 Now that a file can be referenced several times, though, existing macros have to be reused.
-The current design means a macro object is unnecessarily created in this case, should probably be redesigned so this doesn't happen.
+The current design means a macro object is unnecessarily created in this case, the full program has a more elegant design that should eventually be retrofitted into this logic.

-[Identify macro]:
+{#Identify macro}: s
 ```python
 if macro:
     macro.end_block()